zandaleph/cv/resume.md

 #### Instagram Notifications

 * Added flexible monitoring to measure and pinpoint system latency and failures.
-In one half, this reduced MTTD from 24 hours to 90 minutes and MTTM from 3 days to 6 hours.
+In one half, this reduced median time to detect from 24 hours to 90 minutes.
 * Introduced a new component-based system design which empowered faster, safer changes.
 Using this, moved filtering components earlier, creating a 20% capacity win for our services in six months.
-* Partnered with our data science and ML teams to create a new foundational product experience dataset.
-This enabled reductions in erroneous badging by 18%, and improved notification targeting.
+* Partnered with our data science and ML teams to create a new foundational notifications experience dataset.
+This enabled reductions in erroneous notifications by 18% and improved notification targeting.

 #### Signals Gateway